The North Island’s Most Scenic Drives

 The Thermal Explorer Highway is approximately 455 km (283 miles) between Auckland and Napier.
 The road trip usually takes around 4 or 5 days.

 Auckland to Hamilton

 Starting in Auckland, a city dotted with around 50 volcanic cones, the Thermal Explorer Highway goes into the green countryside on the way to Hamilton.
 There are plenty of attractions to take a detour along the way, such as Hobbiton and the Waitomo Caves.
 Reaching Hamilton, you can walk around the pretty and free-entry Hamilton Gardens or do one of the other 16 Best Things to Do in Hamilton.

 Hamilton to Cambridge

-From Hamilton, the highway takes you through more of New Zealand’s countryside with horse breeding in Cambridge and the quaint town of Tirau.
-Visit the Mount Maungatautari Sanctuary Mountain which is a protected area for native New Zealand birds.
-There’s also kayaking tours that can take you to see glowworms, as well as the Waikato River Trail which you can either walk or cycle.
+From Hamilton, the highway takes you through more of New Zealand’s countryside with glowworm kayaking on Lake Karapiro in Cambridge and the quirky town of Tirau with its giant sheep and dog buildings.
+Visit Mount Maungatautari Sanctuary Mountain which is a protected area for native New Zealand birds.
+For more inspiration, check out the 10 Best Things to Do in Cambridge.

 Rotorua to Taupo

 More geothermal wonders can be enjoyed on the highway to Taupo.
 Stop at Orakei Korako (more info on Viator and Tripadvisor) and Craters of the Moon to see geysers, bubbling mud and silica terraces.
 Stop off to get a quick photo of Huka Falls, for intense rapids!
 Lake Taupo itself is a huge volcanic crater.
 The lake is used for recreational activities like sailing and kayaking – see the 5 Ways to Experience Lake Taupo.
 Go to Spa Park to relax in the natural hot spring and more as listed in the 20 Best Things to Do in Taupo.